 That is great and all, but what if you want to edit any one of those metadata attributes?
-Those of you who keep their music library fully organized and sorted will know that you can edit song metadata within iTunes.
+Those of you who keep your music library fully organized and sorted will know that you can edit song metadata within iTunes.
 Then, you can sync your music and have the updated metadata appear in the iOS music app.

 As aforementioned, the jailbreak tweak is being developed as I type this.
 It is not available at the moment, but we expect it to be ready, and released in a matter of days (rather than weeks or some other, bigger unit of time).